ShyamVarsani/WACTF2-Writeups/WACTF2 On-Premise Challenges.md

 These challenges required us to physically plug into a network/switch, which had 2 Raspberry Pi's on it doing some strange things :)

+On-Premise Challenge Description:

+>You can connect to the on-premise switch that is labelled "RedTiger Communications" to get onto the development network.
+The RedTiger devices are within the following subnet: 10.1.1.0/24

+>The management software can be found attached to this challenge. (the .asar file I mention below)
+---
 >With these challenges, we were provided with a redtiger.asar file - "Asar is a simple extensive archive format, it works like tar that concatenates all files together without compression, while having random access support"

 > This file had a bunch of configuration information that came in handy to complete the following challenges
+---
 ## 0 RedTiger - Find the flag
+### Challenge Prompt:
+>You overheard this conversation a few days ago… Person 1: Hey, did you see that RedTiger Communications is going to be announcing their latest Internet of Things (IoT) device next week?
+Person 2: Yeah!
+I heard it was an IoT connected pacemaker!
+Person 3: Nah, I was told it's a 30-seat bus that you drive with your smartphone!
+Person 4: I heard it was a lightbu- wait… a bus?

+### Writeup:
 >To find this flag we were told that we had to be on the subnet 192.168.4.0/24.

 I initially tried the approach of pulling out my shiny new Thunderbolt to Ethernet adapter out my bag, plugging in one of a bazillion Cat5e cables into said dongle and just doing a dirty `netdiscover`.